EqualExperts/agents-behave/blog/blog-bdd.md

 }
 ```

-BDD facilitates the creation of comprehensive tests that are accessible to both technical and non-technical stakeholders, including product managers and business analysts.
-This approach enhances collaboration and understanding across teams.

 ## Conclusion

-In this article, we explored how to use BDD to test conversational assistants effectively.
+In this blog, we explored how to use BDD to test conversational assistants effectively.
 By creating feature files that describe the expected behaviour of the system, defining step definitions that implement this behaviour, and executing the tests using the `behave` library in Python, we can evaluate the assistant's performance in a controlled environment.

 BDD encourages collaboration between technical and non-technical stakeholders, ensuring that everyone has a shared understanding of the system's behaviour.
-By using BDD to test conversational assistants, we can create comprehensive tests that assess the assistant's ability to engage with users effectively and provide accurate responses.

-We hope this article has been helpful in understanding how to test conversational assistants using BDD.
+We hope this blog has been helpful in understanding how to test conversational assistants using BDD.

 Thank you for reading!